Love of the Wild in Tanzania

 Animals

 Over two million animals move across vast plains from Tanzania to Kenya twice yearly for grazing and water.
-In addition to the Big Five, which includes elephants, lions, leopards, buffalos, and rhinoceroses, other animals are moving, too.
+In addition to the Big Five, which includes elephants, lions, leopards, buffaloes, and rhinoceroses, other animals are moving, too.
 Zebras, wildebeests, gazelles, giraffes, hippos, leopards, hyenas, and many more are all moving.

-Large herbivores such as zebras, wildebeests, and smaller gazelles move one after the other, sometimes mingling.
+Large herbivores like zebras, wildebeests, and smaller gazelles move one after the other, sometimes mingling.
 Their grazing habits may benefit one another in avoiding predators: the zebra’s good eye-sight and the wildebeest’s good hearing.
 The African buffalo is a herbivore that sticks close to the water.
 Never domesticated, they are considered very dangerous, as deadly as the hippos and crocodiles.
 The grazing swath of the larger animals makes it easier for smaller ones, such as gazelles and dik-diks (small antelopes), to graze the lower and softer vegetation.

 Animals of all sizes eat, drink, bathe, mate, give birth, teach their young, learn, and rest while moving.
 I was an intruder observing the ordinary habits of wildlife, but the scenes were epic.